History of the Jews in Hungary: 1910 census

 Stephen Roth writes, "Hungarian Jews were opposed to Zionism because they hoped that somehow they could achieve equality with other Hungarian citizens, not just in law but in fact, and that they could be integrated into the country as Hungarian Israelites.
 The word 'Israelite' (Izraelita) denoted only religious affiliation and was free from the ethnic or national connotations usually attached to the term 'Jew'.
 Hungarian Jews attained remarkable achievements in business, culture and less frequently even in politics.
 By 1910 about 900,000 religious Jews made up approximately 5% of the population of Hungary and about 23% of Budapest's citizenry.
 Jews accounted for 54% of commercial business owners, 85% of financial institution directors and owners in banking, and 62% of all employees in commerce, 20% of all general grammar school students, and 37% of all commercial scientific grammar school students, 31.9% of all engineering students, and 34.1% of all students in human faculties of the universities.
 Religious Jews were accounted for 48.5% of all physicians, and 49.4% of all lawyers/jurists in Hungary.
 During the cabinet of pm.
 István Tisza three Jewish men were appointed as ministers.
 The first was Samu Hazai (Minister of War), János Harkányi (Minister of Trade) and János Teleszky (Minister of Finance).
 By 1910 22% of the Members of Parliament were Jews (45% in the governing National Party of Work).

 While the Jewish population of the lands of the Dual Monarchy was about five percent, Jews made up nearly eighteen percent of the reserve officer corps.
 Thanks to the modernity of the constitution and to the benevolence of emperor Franz Joseph, the Austrian Jews came to regard the era of Austria-Hungary as a golden era of their history.

 In absolute numbers, Budapest had by far the largest number of Jews (203,000), followed by Nagyvárad (Oradea) with 15,000, Újpest and Miskolc with about 10,000 each, Máramarossziget (Sighetu Marmaţiei), Munkács (Mukachevo), Pozsony (Bratislava), Debrecen with 8,000, Kolozsvár (Cluj-Napoca), Szatmárnémeti (Satu Mare), Temesvár (Timișoara), Kassa (Košice) with about 7,000 each.

+Patriotism and support for Hungarian nationalism, as well as for Magyarization, was high among the Jews of Hungary.
+A notable example is Félix Somló, a legal scholar and professor at the Franz Joseph University of Kolozsvár, in Transylvania.
+After the First World War and the signing of the Treaty of Trianon, which marked the union of Transylvania with Romania, Somló refused the Romanian authorities' invitation to become a professor at the University of Bucharest.
+Instead, he published his will in Budapest, leaving all of his wealth to the League for Hungary's Territorial Integrity, and then he committed suicide.